Need Help? Let's Talk

 Bhaduwar Kalika Nepal homestay tour Jwalamukhi Dhading

-The Bhaduwar Kalika Homestay is at ward 5 of Jwalamukhi Village of Dhading district.
+The Bhaduwar Kalika Homestay is in Ward 5 of Jwalamukhi Village in Dhading.
 This Nepal Homestay tour is on the rise in rural areas of the Dhading district.
 A homestay is a good option, especially in places with no hotel or lodge.
 It is a Nepali ritual of welcoming the guests.

 The Bhaduwar Kalika homestays can operate up to thirty guests in nine homes.
 One can enjoy a Magar meal at the Bhadawar Kali Homestay, an hour by motorway from Dhading.
 The homestay manager also says you can enjoy entertainment in Sorthi and Ghatu.